neetesh566/AeroLink/README.md

 #### Setup the project
 -> Download this template from github and open this it in your favourite text editor.
+->Go Inside the folder path and execute the following command:
+---
+npm install
+---
 -> In the root directory create a '.env' file and add the following env variables
 ----
         PORT =<port number of your choide>